yh382/F1-Tenth-Duke/configuring_nx.rst

 2. Set the SSD as the boot disk
 ---------------------------

 With the Jetson NX powered off, install the SSD and power it on.
-Open Disks, format the disk management tool, and create ext4 partitions.
+You can check the instruction `SSD Setup <SSD.md>`_

 Use command to gitclone git clone https://github.com/jetsonhacks/rootOnNVMe